Juan McGruder Sr. and Rabbi Isaiah Rothstein sing “He’s Got The Whole World In His Hands” at McGruder Crossing in rural Alabama

 The pre-Rosh Hashanah visit to Birmingham “has helped me understand what selichot is all about,” the concept of repentance and forgiveness in Judaism.
 Through his visit, “my heart is open in ways it hasn’t been, living in New York.”

-He was struck by the slogan of Kelly Ingram Park, a place of revolution and reconciliation.
+He was struck by the slogan of Kelly Ingram Park, site of the 1963 civil rights demonstrations, as “a place of revolution and reconciliation.”
 “To me, it blows my mind,” the idea of reconciliation in today’s polarized America.
 “Reconciliation is the hardest work ever.”

 But “what we do is say ‘there was hardship, there were wrongs’… and the way in which we resolve those wrongs is replacing them with something that is good.”